 Figure 13.
-Screenshot of the IoTool application, caught during the experimental tests performed on the sensing system installed on the mobile robot, showing the temporal trends of the interest parameters.
+Screenshot of the IoTool application during experiments performed on the mobile robot’s sensing system, showing the temporal trends of the interest parameters.

-The current absorbed values, measured on the different electronic units included in the acquisition, driving and communication section, are summarized in Table 1.
-These lasts were determined using the same experimental setup and methodologies previously employed to measure the total robot’s power consumption but applied to each unit’s power supply line.
+The absorbed current values measured on the different electronic units included in the acquisition, driving and communication systems are summarised in Table 1.
+These were determined for each unit’s power supply line using the same experimental setup and methodology previously employed to measure the total robot’s power consumption.